 The Reference list style will add a number for the reference as soon as you start typing the text and the paragraph will automatically align with the first line of text.
 Press return to enter a new reference in the list.

+To be determined as document is progressed.

+IMO.
+Resolution A.1158(32) on Guidelines for Vessel Traffic Services

+IALA.
+Guideline G1156 Recruitment, Training and Certification of VTS Personnel